- From the Director|

 - Public Relations|

-The Alden Aaroe Scholarship (up to $1,000) awarded to a rising junior or senior mass communications student studying journalism with a 3.0 or higher GPA.
+The Alden Aaroe Scholarship: Frances Aaroe established this fund in 1994 in memory of her husband Alden Aaroe, a broadcast journalist and one of Richmond’s most popular radio personalities.
+This scholarship is awarded to a rising junior or senior mass communications student studying journalism with a 3.0 or higher GPA.
 This award is based heavily on GPA.

-The T. Edward and Polly D. Temple Writing Award (up to $2,000) awarded to rising senior mass communications majors chosen by the faculty as the most promising writers in print journalism.
+The T. Edward and Polly D. Temple Writing Award: The late Morton Wallerstein created this scholarship in 1976 in honor of T. Edward and Polly D. Temple.
+The scholarships is awarded to a rising senior majoring in journalism chosen by the faculty as the most promising writers in print journalism.

 Other Scholarship Opportunities at VCU

 See our “Internship and Scholarship” pages under each of the academic sequences (advertising, journalism and public relations) for scholarship opportunities we hear about or are sent to us.